ArgonDesign/alogic/doc/ports.md

 effect as using direct port access.
 In the above example, as `p_flag` has no flow control, the `if` statement could have been written `if (p_flag.read())`, and would behave the same way, however this would not be true if `p_flag` had any other flow control type.
-However, the statement `p_flag.read()` could only be used once per clock cycle.

 Similarly to input ports, it is also possible to reference the payload signals of output ports directly, which evaluates to the current value of the output